location

 The small village Bani Hayoune is one of the oldest Jewish villages in the Daraa Valley.
 It was discovered by Ishak Aquim around 2500 BC.
-Bani Hayoune is - like many old and more rural villages - still containing a traditional amazigh lifestyle that has been preserved for centuries by its community.
+Bani Hayoune is - like many old and more rural villages - still containing a very precious and ancient traditional amazigh lifestyle that has been preserved for centuries by it’s community.
 In the past, the village has been used a lot for crafting traditional products and for trading food and goods.
-It used to be a very important place where many nomads passed through to trade while on their way to Timbuktu, Mali.
+It used to be a very important place where many nomads passed through to trade animals and products while on their way to Timbuktu, Mali.

 Contact